-C. If PWL{AV} is less than 50, the Engineer may elect to do one of the following:

-(1) Require removal and replacement of the entire lot with new QA sampling and testing and repeat the evaluation procedure.

-(2) Allow the lot to remain in place and apply an OLPF of 50.

-(3) Allow submittal of a corrective action plan for the Engineer's approval.
+- C. If PWL{AV} is less than 50, the Engineer may elect to do one of the following: - (1) Require removal and replacement of the entire lot with new QA sampling and testing and repeat the evaluation procedure.
+Any lot subject to RQL will be reviewed with CFS HMA Operations prior to removal and replacement. - (2) Allow the lot to remain in place and apply an OLPF of 50. - (3) Allow submittal of a corrective action plan for the Engineer's approval.
 The corrective action plan may include removal and replacement of one or more sublots.
 If one or more sublots are replaced, the sublot(s) will be retested and the OLPF will be recalculated in accordance with this special provision.
-If the Engineer does not approve the plan for corrective action, subsections (1) or (2) above will be applied.

-2. Pay Factor for Binder Content (PF{BINDER}).

-A. If PWL for Binder Content (PWL{BINDER}) is between 100 and 71 inclusive, use the following formula to determine PF{BINDER} .
+If the Engineer does not approve the plan for corrective action, subsections j.1.C.(1) or j.1.C.(2) of this special provision will be applied. - 2.
+Pay Factor for Binder Content (PF{BINDER}). - A. If PWL for Binder Content (PWL ${BINDER}$) is between 100 and 71 inclusive, use the following formula to determine PF ${BINDER}$.

-$PF{BINDER} = 55 + (0.5 \times PWL{BINDER})$
+$$PF{BINDER} = 55 + (0.5 \times PWL{BINDER})$$